The Best things to do in Rotorua, New Zealand! From Maori history to geothermal wonders, and adventure activities, there is plenty to keep you busy.

 The official tour of Hobbiton costs $110 and includes a knowledgeable tour guide, transport from Rotorua and back, and a free beer – or ginger beer for those non-alcoholics – at The Green Dragon pub.

-Another Rotorua attraction I’ve already discussed at length, zorbing is one of those wacky, very Kiwi things to try out and laugh your way to the bottom.
+Another Rotorua attraction I’ve already discussed at length, zorbing is one of those wacky, very Kiwi things to do in Rotorua.
+Seriously, you’ll laugh all the way to the bottom of the hill.